moonwitch/moonwitch.github.io/resume.md

 * Major migration Insurance Platform @ Amlin
 * Migration Windows XP to Windows 7 (400+ users)
 * Migration Windows Server 2003 to Windows Server 2008
-* Deployment of Ubuntu on company laptops (solo project)
+* Deployment of Ubuntu on company laptops; this involved customizing the ISO and creating an automated install for 6 types on 2 keyboard layouts in one ISO.
-* Inclusion of new Active Directory forest (in progress)
+* Inclusion of new company branches into current infrastructure (in progress)

 ### Experience
 * 2010 - current : [Amlin](http://www.amlin.com)
     * 2010-2012 : Service Desk Officer
+        * Writing tech. documentation and user guides
+        * Training peers
+        * Troubleshooting and resolving 80%+ of incoming incidents
     * 2012 - current : Jr. System Administrator
+        * Daily administration
+            * Backups (Backup Exec 2012)
+            * ActiveDirectory administration
+            * DFS Administration
+            * Management of fileservers (Disk Usage, Performance)
+        * Advanced incident management
 * 2008 - 2010 : [Panda Antivirus](http://www.pandasecurity.com/)
 Worked as 1st and 2nd line technical engineer for our Belgian, Dutch and French clients.
 Tasks included:
     * Removal of infections